 Figure 1.
 Previous front landing gear design

-Inspired by full-scale, manned aircraft, we selected an oleo-strut landing gear system utilizing a gas spring.
+Inspired by full-scale, manned aircraft, an oleo-strut landing gear system was selected utilizing a gas spring.
 Mechanical linkages constrain the spring, enabling steering while maintaining vertical compliance, and a custom bung interfaces with the spring to connect the steering column.
-Linkages, spacers, wheels, and bungs were 3D printed, with polycarbonate used for load-bearing components and PLA used for non-structural connection components, allowing for rapid prototyping while minimizing overall weight
+Linkages, spacers, wheels, and bungs were 3D printed, with polycarbonate used for load-bearing components and PLA used for non-structural connection components, allowing for rapid prototyping while minimizing overall weight.
+Following testing, the main structural bung was redesigned as a lathed aluminum component for improved strength and O-rings were added for better surface traction.

 Figure 2.
 Exploded view of final assembly

 The linkages were designed with consideration for yield stress, in-plane and out-of-plane buckling, and bearing stress at the shoulder bolt interfaces.
-Hand calculations were performed for a 5g landing condition and later implemented in Excel to iteratively solve for the minimum component volume while maintaining a design factor of safety of 1.5.
+Hand calculations were performed for a 5g landing condition with 20 degree descent rate and was later implemented in Excel to iteratively solve for the minimum component volume while maintaining a design factor of safety of 1.5.
 Design variables included linkage length, width, thickness, bolt size, and the number of cross-brace supports.
 Buckling analysis assumed rectangular cross-sections with fixed–fixed end conditions

 Figure 3.
 Design factor calculations for rectangular cross-section linkages